My Experience With MSC Fantasia Cruise Discovering places

 They recommend their app as a convenient tool for all your information needs, from adding tours to navigating the ship.
 It’s like having a personal guide in your pocket, tailored to your unique preferences and needs.

-There is no wifi; tap into any digital screen around the ship and see what happens.
+There is no wifi, so you can just tap into any digital screen around the ship and see what happens.

-It was a nice cruise ship compared to the last MSC we took.
+It was a nicer cruise ship than the last MSC we took.

-**This was a bigger ship than we are used to!!
-It was a nice ship, but it was too busy with people, kids, and teens.
+**This was a much larger ship than we are used to. **It was a nice ship, but it was too crowded with people, kids, and teens. **

-The elevators were always crowded, and the buffet area was also crowded, even at 6.30 am!!
+The elevators and the buffet area were always crowded, even at 6.30 am!!

-The exit to go out was not so bad; leave early, and most people sleep, LOL..
+The exit to leave was not so bad; go early, and most people sleep, LOL.

 My Pet peeve….

-When you book a tour, the price looks good, but when you arrive home, you find out that the price is in Euros… Prices go up!!
+When you book a tour, the price looks good, but upon arrival home, you discover it is actually in Euros.
+Prices go up!!

-**They also don’t tell you that you will receive a bill for $81.00 each person for customer service, which is more money spent.
+**They also fail to inform you that you will receive a $81.00 per-person bill for customer service, an additional expense. ** ** **

 My Experience With Fantasia Cruise